Lawn Renovation Company MN

 • Fills in Bare Spots: after overseeding your lawn, topdressing covers the entire surface of the yard to completely cover the new grass seed.
 This ensures ideal seed-to-soil contact and uniform seed germination throughout the entire lawn.

-• Smooths Out Bumpy Uneven Lawns: Topdressing helps to smooth out a bumpy and uneven lawns by filling in the low spots with soil, without damaging the existing grass.
+• Smooths Out Bumpy Lawns: Topdressing helps to smooth out a bumpy and uneven lawns by filling in the low spots with soil, without damaging the existing grass.
 Dragging the lawn with a screen/leveling bar like we do after applying topdressing mix is especially helpful for pulling soil into existing low spots.

 • Improves Soil Quality: Topdressing can make it much easier to grow high quality grass by amending soils that are heavy in clay or extremely sandy.
 Adding organic matter to very sandy soil also helps the ground hold moisture longer and will reduce the amount of watering needed.